 - My Life Flashed Before My Eyes: In "Androcles and Clon", it was said by both astronauts after a narrow escape with being clubbed and pushed off a cliff by Clon.

 - No Celebrities Were Harmed: In "The Cave Family Swingers", Shad, Gronk, Breer and Mlor appear on a Variety Show called The Fred Gulliver Show, which parodies The Ed Sullivan Show.

 - Nubile Savage: Cavegirl Mlor, the daughter of Shad and Gronk.
 She's a beautiful teenaged blonde, dressed in animal furs.
 This is in spite of living in a cave in One Million B.C., amongst a very primitive tribe.
 Astronauts Mac and Hec were both instantly smitten when they first met her in "And Then I Said Happy Birthday To You".

-- Slapstick Knows No Gender: Shad.
-Shad tended to suffer from more slapstick misfortune once she returned with the astronauts to the present, especially in the episode "To Sign or Not to Sign" where she joins a gym.
+- Slapstick: Shad tended to suffer from more slapstick misfortune once she returned with the astronauts to the present, especially in the episode "To Sign or Not to Sign" where she joins a gym.

-- There's No Place Like Home: The astronauts, having been stranded in 1 Million B.C., fix the Scorpio E-X-1 and get back to the future midway through the series ("Twentieth Century Here We Come").
+- There's No Place Like Home: The astronauts, having been stranded in prehistory, fix the Scorpio E-X-1 and get back to the future midway through the series ("Twentieth Century Here We Come").
 However, they take their friends Shad, Gronk, Mlor and Breer with them, and Hilarity Ensues as the cave family reacts to modern life.